 Elementary School at CCS

-The elementary years are foundational in establishing the biblical world view that Christian education provides.
-Elementary school at CCS is life-building, heart-growing, and fun!
-A school-wide Bible memory program starts at the elementary level with age-appropriate passages assigned throughout the school year.
-Bible instruction occurs at every grade level with opportunity to integrate biblical truth and apply biblical principles in a variety of settings throughout the school day.
+The elementary years are foundational in establishing the biblical worldview that Christian education provides.
+Elementary school at CCS is life-building, heart-growing, relationship connecting, brain-stretching, and fun!
+A school-wide Bible memory program starts at the elementary level in first grade with age-appropriate passages assigned throughout the school year.
+Bible instruction occurs at every grade level with opportunities to integrate biblical truth and apply biblical principles in a variety of settings throughout the school day.

 Elementary students experience a comprehensive literacy program with the integration of language arts including phonics, grammar, differentiated word study and guided reading, and book studies.
-Differentiated instruction in math with a focus on mastering the basic facts challenges students at every level.
+Whole and small group instruction in math with a focus on mastering the basic facts challenges students at every level.
 Elementary teachers emphasize hands-on projects and classroom presentations.

 Elementary teachers look for ways to encourage multi-age interaction and cooperative class experiences.
 In the late winter, the elementary participates in the experiences and festivities of Jr. Cougar Week.
 This is an educational and fun-filled week of special learning, projects, and activities in Bible, science, and/or social studies for kindergarten through third grade.
 Also during this week, the fourth and fifth graders participate in Adventure Days where subjects are integrated with a focus on a topic chosen especially for that week.
-The week ends with a showcase to which families are invited to come and view the accomplishments of the students.
+The week concludes with a showcase to which all the families are invited to come and view the accomplishments of Jr. Cougars big and small.

 To help our Jr. Cougars begin to explore and discover their God-given and unique gifts, talents, and interests, elementary academics K-5, are complemented by specific instruction in art, music, Spanish, and physical education.
-Third through fifth grade students receive computer instruction.
-Each music class is given the opportunity to bring honor and glory to our Lord and Savior, Jesus Christ, by participating and performing in the annual school-wide Christmas program.
-As the elementary choir, fourth and fifth grade students along with Jr. Cougars in kindergarten through grade three as supporting musicians, also enjoy presenting a musical or concert each spring.
+Third through fifth grade students also receive computer instruction.
+Each elementary music class is given the opportunity to bring honor and glory to our Lord and Savior, Jesus Christ, by participating and performing in the annual school-wide Christmas program.
+Additionally, As the elementary choir, fourth and fifth grade students along with Jr. Cougars in kindergarten through grade three as supporting musicians, also enjoy presenting a musical or concert each spring.